Al-Tanf: Operational history

-The Trump administration announced on 22 February 2019 that around 400 U.S. troops would remain in Syria post-withdrawal, with about half garrisoned in the Democratic Federation of Northern Syria and half at the Al-Tanf garrison.
+The Trump administration announced on 22 February 2019 that around 400 U.S. troops would remain in Syria post-withdrawal, with about half garrisoned in areas under the control of the Democratic Autonomous Administration of North and East Syria with another half stationed at the Al-Tanf garrison.
 The 200 at Al-Tanf were to remain indefinitely.

-On 4 June 2019, representatives of more than 30 countries participated in a meeting with the command of Operation Inherent Resolve in Kuwait where the issue of stepping up efforts to fight terrorism in Iraq and Syria was discussed.
+On 4 June 2019, representatives of more than 30 countries participated in a meeting with the command of CJTF-OIR in Kuwait where the issue of stepping up efforts to fight terrorism in Iraq and Syria was discussed.
 Amid a period of heightened regional tensions with Iran, the Pentagon announced on 18 June that another 1,000 troops will be deployed to the Middle East, presumably including the Al-Tanf base.
 In October 2019, in the context of the pullout of American troops from northern Syria, The New York Times reported that the Pentagon was planning to "leave 150 Special Operations forces at a base called al-Tanf".
 In November 2019, U.S. President Donald Trump stated that U.S. troops were in Syria "only for oil".

-On 23 October 2019, the Maghawir al-Thawra reportedly seized $3.5 million worth of Captagon pills heading to the Rukban refugee camp in a major bust on weapons and drug smuggling of IS underground networks.
+On 23 October 2019, the RCA reportedly seized $3.5 million worth of Captagon pills heading to the Rukban refugee camp in a major bust on weapons and drug smuggling of IS underground networks.
 On 16 April 2020, a number of Syrian rebels at Al-Tanf base defected to the Syrian government in a convoy.